SmCTwelve/f1-bot/README.md

 > #### `/plot tyre-performance [year] [round]`

 View a line graph comparing the average performance of each tyre compound over the life of the tyre.

+Data is based on quick laps with a threshold of 105%.
+This means that some compounds may not appear on the graph even if they were used in the race because the times were too slow.
+Additionally, track conditions, incidents and weather will influence the accuracy of the tyre life metrics.